dotnet/aspire-samples/README.md

 ## Code of conduct

 This project has adopted the code of conduct defined by the [Contributor Covenant](https://contributor-covenant.org) to clarify expected behavior in our community.
 For more information, see the [.NET Foundation Code of Conduct](https://www.dotnetfoundation.org/code-of-conduct).

+## Using Devcontainer and Codespaces

+This repository includes a devcontainer configuration to help you quickly set up a development environment using Visual Studio Code and GitHub Codespaces.

+### Setting up Devcontainer

+1. **Install Visual Studio Code**: If you haven't already, download and install [Visual Studio Code](https://code.visualstudio.com/).

+2. **Install Dev Containers extension**: Open Visual Studio Code and go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window.
+Search for "Dev Containers" and install the extension.

+3. **Clone the repository**: Clone this repository to your local machine.

+4. **Open the repository in Visual Studio Code**: Open Visual Studio Code and use the `File > Open Folder` menu to open the folder where you cloned this repository.

+5. **Reopen in Container**: Once the repository is open, you should see a notification prompting you to reopen the folder in a container.
+Click the "Reopen in Container" button.
+If you don't see the notification, you can also use the `Remote-Containers: Reopen in Container` command from the Command Palette (Ctrl+Shift+P).

+### Using GitHub Codespaces

+1. **Open the repository on GitHub**: Navigate to this repository on GitHub.

+2. **Create a Codespace**: Click the "Code" button and then click the "Open with Codespaces" tab.
+Click the "New codespace" button to create a new Codespace.

+3. **Wait for the Codespace to start**: GitHub will set up a new Codespace with the devcontainer configuration defined in this repository.
+This may take a few minutes.

+4. **Start coding**: Once the Codespace is ready, you can start coding directly in your browser or open the Codespace in Visual Studio Code.

+The devcontainer configuration includes all the necessary tools and dependencies to run the samples in this repository.
+You can start coding and running the samples without having to install anything else on your local machine.